If you own a mobile home, also known as a manufactured home, you’ll need to get insurance for your home just as you would for a traditional home.

 Best Mobile Home Insurance Companies

 Not all insurance companies offer mobile or manufactured home insurance policies.
-Here are a few of the best home insurance companies that do provide such policies, though some only work through affiliates.
+Here are a few of the home insurance companies that do provide such policies, though some only work through affiliates.

 - Allstate: Includes many specialized coverages and a slew of unique discounts.